If you’re researching insurance companies to find the best one for you, there are dozens of factors you need to consider before you choose one.

 But once you’ve found them, what do you do with them?
 It’s vital you know what to look for when you’re choosing between companies.

-If you’re comparing one company with an AA rating and an AAA rating, the difference between them is minimal, and you shouldn’t automatically choose the company which has the better rating.
+If you’re comparing one company with an AA rating and an AAA rating, the difference between them is minimal, and you shouldn’t automatically choose the company that has the better rating.

-On the other hand, if you’re deciding between a company who has a B rating versus one that has an AA rating, the grades are going to play more of an impact.
+On the other hand, if you’re deciding between a company that has a B rating versus one that has an AA rating, the grades are going to play more of an impact.